JiaxiangBU/add2ggplot/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 6 note

+* Update the year of the LICENSE.
+* Use 'donttest' instead of 'dontrun' into the functions.
+* Add '@return' into the function metadata.
+* Add examples for all exported functions.
-* Add Code of Conduct url.
+* Add depends for some functions.
+* Move used files into 'inst/extdata'.